Comprehensive Planning, and Housing

 Why so much enthusiasm and interest in master planning?
 Communities clearly recognize the value of a unifying, long-range plan.
 And, well, matching grant funds from DLTA and the Community Compact Cabinet certainly don't hurt the projects.
 But more than all that, we think that SRPEDD's team-based, collaborative approach is also a key ingredient to the successful Master Plan formula.

-After consensus is reached on a Master Plan's Vision, SRPEDD ensures that the document will be user-friendly, beautifully designed, and ready to implement by the community.
+After consensus on a Master Plan's Vision, SRPEDD ensures that the document will be user-friendly, beautifully designed, and ready to implement by the community.
 For example, most of our recent Master Plans, such as the Lakeville Master Plan 2030, include a handy "Implementation Guide" that almost reads like a recipe.
 These Guides clearly outline every strategy needed to put the plan into action.
 They list responsible parties, necessary steps and resources, performance measures, and model success stories.
 In a way, they are your Master Plan "cheat sheet."

-Previous Master Plans
+Recent Completed Master Plans

 Lakeville Master Plan